Mixd/wp-deploy/readme.md

 ## Credits

-This project is under constant development by the [Mixd](http://www.mixd.co.uk) team.
+This project is developed by the [Mixd](http://www.mixd.co.uk) team.
 Like it?
 Hate it?
 Let us know on [Twitter](http://twitter.com/mixd).